FAQ

 If I'm taking a StuCo course, or am teaching a StuCo course, and a serious problem arises, what should I do?

-If at any point in the proceeding of a StuCo course the student and/ or teacher feels a serious issue has arisen, it is his/ her duty to notify the StuCo course administrator, Catherine Ribarchak, to pursue resolution.
+If at any point in the proceeding of a StuCo course the student and/or teacher feels a serious issue has arisen, it is their duty to notify the StuCo course administrator,

 Are StuCo teachers or Committee members paid?